elezine/Northern_Change_Lab/Resources.md

 6. Matplotlib plotting style [guide](https://matplotlib.org/gallery.html)

+7. Old school?
+Here are some textbooks:
+* [Primer on Scientific Programming with Python](https://ebookcentral-proquest-com.revproxy.brown.edu/lib/brown/detail.action?docID=1030580) (Hans Petter Langtangen, Springer, 2012)
+* [Python Data Science Handbook](https://learning.oreilly.com/library/view/python-data-science/9781491912126/#toc) (Jake VanderPlas) - more recent, includes linear regression, machine learning, and one computer vision application

 ## Python for tabular data analysis: pandas package
 1. A list of [tutorials](https://pandas.pydata.org/pandas-docs/stable/getting_started/tutorials.html) from pydata.org.

-2. Geohackweek chapter
+2. Geohackweek and Intro to Earth Data Science online textbook chapters

 ## Shell scripting in bash
 Bash is the most commonly used shell scripting language in minutes systems, and is often the default.
 It is the go-to for scientific processing workflows, and can be used to run other programs: python, matlab, etc. It is delightfully old-school, yet highly powerful.